 Before we get started, a word of advice.

-Making money online and with a blog of any kind is perfectly possible and lots of people do it successfully, some in the six digit range (that is a minimum of USD8,000 a month) including myself on many months.
+Making money from a travel blog is perfectly possible and lots of people do it successfully, some in the six digit range (that is a minimum of USD8,000 a month) including myself on most months.

 But most people who do so have diversified their portfolio significantly.
 This is perhaps the most important thing to remember.